Final | February 2022 | v2.0.1 | OFFICIAL - Public | QGCDG (ICT Strategic Sourcing)

-SMEs contribute significantly to the Queensland economy, and the Queensland Government is committed the assisting SMEs to access and win government business for the supply of ICT products and services.
+Small to medium sized enterprises (SME) contribute significantly to the Queensland economy, and the Queensland Government is committed the assisting SMEs to access and win government business for the supply of ICT products and services.

 Additional information on specific aspects of the scheme, are outlined in the ICT SME participation scheme policy and associated standard.

 The Industry Engagement team within DCHDE ICT Strategic Sourcing was established to develop better relationships between departments and the ICT industry and to provide support and advice to departments undertaking significant ICT products and services initiatives.
 Additional information is available at Early market engagement.

 Early market engagement is a strategic and collaborative approach for Queensland government departments to gather valuable intelligence in relation to the high level aims of large scale and high investment programs.
 The Queensland Government can benefit from suppliers’ knowledge of markets and trends and understand the capability and capacity of suppliers before developing their procurement strategy and requirements.

 From the Queensland Government’s perspective, early engagement with ICT suppliers is an important step in the program process.
 Early engagement, within the bounds of probity, ensures that the buyer makes a fully informed decision so that the right supplier is chosen to provide the right service while maximising buying power and minimising risk.
 Departments should consider the value of the engagement relative to the availability of products and services to conduct the engagement process.

 DCHDE’s ICT Strategic Sourcing unit has prepared the Better Practice Guide for Early Market Engagement with the ICT industry